HRDAG/snap/INSTALL.md

 	output/
 	frozen/

 Now that you've set .gitignore these folders and files won't be included in any syncs with Github, so you don't have to worry about them anymore.

+Confirm with git that the input/ and output/ are not in github's repo.
+You can look at the github repo through the web interface.

 ### you're good to go.
 If you're looking for info on snap semantics, have a look at the README